DEVELOPMENT US GAAP Financial Reporting

 - Deprecated Label: identifies the reason for the deprecation and possible replacement elements, if applicable.

-- Element Deprecated: identifies by value of true that the change applies to deprecation of an element.
+- Element Deprecated: identifies by value of true that the improvement applies to deprecation of an element.

-- Modified Deprecated Label: identifies by value of true that the change applies to a change in a deprecation label.
+- Modified Deprecated Label: identifies by value of true that the improvement applies to a change in a deprecation label.

-- Modified Balance Type: identifies by value of true that the change applies to a balance type
+- Modified Balance Type: identifies by value of true that the improvement applies to a balance type

-The Development Taxonomy includes all proposed changes since the last annual release except for certain proposed ASU changes, which are managed separately as ASU Taxonomy Changes.
-See ASU Taxonomy Changes Page.
-ASU Taxonomy Changes are merged into the Development Taxonomy at the later of a completed public review period or the anticipated annual taxonomy release that covers the ASU effective date.
-Periodic release notes will be provided for the Development Taxonomy as a “snapshot” of changes since the last periodic release notes.
+The Development Taxonomy includes all proposed improvements since the last annual release except for certain proposed ASU improvements, which are managed separately as Proposed Taxonomy Improvements.
+See Proposed Taxonomy Improvements Page.
+Proposed Taxonomy Improvements are merged into the Development Taxonomy at the later of a completed public review period or the anticipated annual taxonomy release that covers the ASU effective date.
+Periodic release notes will be provided for the Development Taxonomy as a “snapshot” of improvements since the last periodic release notes.

 THE TAXONOMIES AND SUPPORTING MATERIALS PROVIDED THROUGH THESE LINKS ARE FOR REVIEW PURPOSES ONLY AND ARE NOT TO BE USED OR RELIED UPON FOR ANY PURPOSES OTHER THAN FOR THIS REVIEW AND COMMENT.
 YOUR USE OF THE TAXONOMIES FOR THESE PURPOSES SHALL BE SUBJECT TO THE TERMS AND CONDITIONS LOCATED AT THE INITIAL LINK TO THE TAXONOMIES.